| 4th

 1836 Wisconsin Territory formed

-1837 Grand Junction Railway, world's first long-distance railway, opens between Birmingham and Liverpool.
+Junction Railway, world's first long-distance railway, opens between

 1838 The Iowa Territory is organized.